genepattern/eREVEALER/README.md

-# REVEALER2
+# eREVEALER

-REVEALER2 (**RE**peated e**V**aluation of variabl**E**s condition**AL** **E**ntropy and **R**edundancy 2) is a method for identifying groups of genomic alterations that together associate  with a functional activation, gene dependency or drug response profile.
-The combination of these alterations explains a larger fraction of samples displaying functional target activation or sensitivity than any individual alteration considered in isolation.
-REVEALER2 can be applied to a wide variety of problems and allows prior relevant background knowledge to be incorporated into the model.
-Compared to original REVEALER, REVEALER2.0 can work on much larger sample size with much higher speed.
+eREVEALER (**e**nhanced **RE**peated e**V**aluation of variabl**E**s condition**AL** **E**ntropy and **R**edundancy) is a method for identifying groups of genomic alterations that together associate  with a functional activation, gene dependency or drug response profile.
+The combination of these alterations explains a larger fraction of samples displaying functional target activation or sensitivity than any individual alteration considered in isolation. eREVEALER can be applied to a wide variety of problems and allows prior relevant background knowledge to be incorporated into the model.
+Compared to original REVEALER, eREVEALER can work on much larger sample size with much higher speed.

 ## Installation